asbjornrasen/cptd-cli/dictionary_cpdt.md

 due:YYYYMMDD — Task deadline.

-depends:on:<id> — Indicates a dependency on another task.
+depends_on:<id> — Indicates a dependency on another task.

 role:other,<name> — The task is performed by another person.